by Amber Neal

 As athletes and coaches, we know how tiring practice can be.
-We also know that practice is the most crucial part to cheerleading!
-Whether it’s preparing for a big rivalry game, nerve racking competition, or anything in between – practice is a MUST!
+We also know that practice is the most crucial part of cheerleading!
+Whether it’s preparing for a big rivalry game, nerve-racking competition, or anything in between – practice is a MUST!

 But how do we make it enjoyable?
 This is the question that typically haunts coaches through their entire career.
 When you have a big pep rally coming up and you have to hit that awesome new pyramid in front of the entire school.
 When you have regionals coming up and you have to hit a flawless routine to make it on to state.
 Even when you have new skills you would like to perfect before camp.
 Stressful situations can cause tension within your team, dull the mood of practice, and potentially ruin your athlete’s love for cheerleading!

 So, how do we keep our cool when it seems like the weight of the cheerleading world is on our shoulders?
 We add a few things into practice to spice it up and keep it fun.

 1. Themed Practices – An oldie but goodie.
 When that stunt keeps falling, tumbling keeps busting, and your athletes can’t remember the first motion of the dance, you can take a break and get a team picture.
 Silly pictures always cheer everyone up.
 Keep the themes fun and unique!
 Themes such as school colors isn’t exactly going to “pump up the spirit”.
 Try to think of fun, creative themes that will really motivate the athletes to come to practice and participate.
 Something unique like Going to Battle theme is always a great one.
 Put blackout under the athletes’ eyes, and suddenly they feels like they can take the cheer world by storm.